 Yes, we do ship internationally.
 Shipping rates are provided during checkout.
 Rates will vary based on location.

 Shipping costs vary depending on location.
-Below you will find a breakdown of the rates for a single order of four pads to different locations:
+Below you will find a breakdown of the rates for different locations:

 Rest of the World: $55.00